calebelee05/CS180-Lab23-Team1-Project/README.md

     - public void receiveMessage(MessageInterface message): Receives a message sent.
     - public MessageInterface getMessageFromUser(String senderID) throws UserNotFoundException: Returns messages sent by the specified sender.
     - public MessageInterface getMessageToUser(String recipient) throws UserNotFoundException: Returns messages sent to the specified recipient.
-    - public static List<UserInterface> getList(): Returns the list of all User objects.
-    - public static synchronized void writeObject(): Writes the `userList` to the file.
-    - public static synchronized List<UserInterface> readObject(): Reads User objects from the file and returns them as a list.
     - public String toString(): Returns a String representation of the User object.
     - public boolean equals(Object object): Checks if this user is equal to another user based on the username.